128technology/docs/docs/concepts_learning_VRF_routes.md

 - [Services with Different Tenants](config_vrf_learning.md#services-with-different-tenants)
 - [Single Service with multiple tenants associated with different VRFs](config_vrf_learning.md#single-service-with-multiple-tenants-associated-with-different-vrfs)
 - [Service with no tenant VRF association](config_vrf_learning.md#service-with-no-tenant-vrf-association)

-### Caveats
-- BGP over SVR is not currently supported for the VRF BGP instances.
-- In order to exchange VRF routes via BGP, each VRF needs a separate BGP protocol instance and BGP session.